Song of Hannah: Judaism

-In Judaism the song of Hannah is regarded as the prime role model for how to pray, and is read on the first day of Rosh Hashanah as the haftarah.
+In Judaism, the song of Hannah is regarded as the model for reverent, personal prayer, and it is read on the first day of Rosh Hashanah—the first day of the Hebrew year—as the haftarah portion in the synagogue.

 Christianity

 Magnificat

-The poem has several features in common with the Magnificat, which was sung in early Christian circles and continues to be regularly sung or said in many Christian denominations.
-These common features include the themes, and the order in which they appear.
-A number of scholars believe that Luke used the song of Hannah for the basis of the Magnificat.
+The poem has several features in common with the Magnificat, which was sung in early Christian circles and continues to be regularly sung or recited in many Christian denominations.
+Common features across Christian denominations include the themes and the order in which they appear in the Magnificat.
+A number of Christian scholars believe that the apostle Luke used the song of Hannah as the basis of the Magnificat.
 Charles Anang and others see Hannah as a "type" of Mary.

-Both "handmaids" of God bore sons through divine intervention who were uniquely dedicated to God.
+Both "handmaids" of God, via divine intervention, bore sons—Samuel to Hannah and Jesus to Mary—uniquely dedicated to God.

 Church practice

-The Song of Hannah is also known as the "Canticle of Anna", and is one of seven Old Testament canticles in the Roman Breviary.
+The song of Hannah is also known as the "Canticle of Anna" in Roman Catholicism and is one of seven Old Testament (Hebrew Bible) canticles in the Catholic Church's breviary.
 It is used for Lauds on Wednesdays.